kasterma/nojp/README.md

 This repo is about keeping a good set on notes on logging, monitoring, debugging, benchmarking, and profiling of java software.

+## VisualVM

+In net.kasterma.thread.ThreadStates we have examples of Threads that are in all the states VisualVM can show.